Psychoanalyst Programs and Online Degrees

 If you’re interested in a career as a psychoanalyst, there are a number of accredited institutions of psychoanalysis that can put you on the right path.
 Be aware that most of the candidates accepted at these institutions already have a background in a related field, such as psychiatry or psychology.
 Prior clinical experience is also a frequent requirement of such programs.
 In most cases, an accredited psychoanalytic training program runs at least four years.
 Most programs include classes in psychoanalytic theory, methods and applications.

-Psychoanalysis Career Outlook
+Psychoanalysis Career Trends and Outlook